Battle of Walcheren Causeway: Battle

 Two platoons of Le Régiment de Maisonneuve took over the bridgehead on Walcheren Island on 2 November, but were forced back onto the Causeway.
 A battalion of Glasgow Highlanders were ordered to pass through, but they also were unable to expand the bridgehead on the island.

 Aftermath

+Analysis

-Landings by British Commandos of the 4th Commando Brigade eventually sealed the fate of the German defenders on Walcheren Island, attacking from seaward at Flushing and Westkapelle.
-The battle for the causeway itself had been a costly, and ultimately unnecessary, diversion.
+Landings by British Commandos of the 4th Commando Brigade eventually sealed the fate of the German defenders on Walcheren Island, attacking from seaward at Vlissingen and Westkapelle.
+The battle for the causeway itself had been a costly and ultimately unnecessary diversion.

+Casualties

 The 2nd Canadian Infantry Division went into reserve in the first week of November, moving into the Nijmegen Salient for the winter.
-The Calgary Highlanders suffered 64 casualties in the 3 days of fighting at Walcheren Causeway.
+The Calgary Highlanders suffered 64 casualties in the three days of fighting at Walcheren Causeway.
 Le Régiment de Maisonneuve had one man killed and 10 wounded.
 The Black Watch suffered 85 casualties in the period 14 October to 1 November 1944, the bulk of them suffered on the causeway.